-FOUR new working groups have been set up by the city council to tackle issues
+FOUR new working groups have been set up by the city council to tackle issues facing schools.

 The groups will look at making school facilities available to local residents, support for pupils with behavioural difficulties, nursery provision and a predicted rise in school rolls.

 The Community Access to Schools (CATS) group will aim to build upon the “educational, cultural, sporting, leisure and community activity” taking place at schools across the city.